2019 Blagoveshchensk college shooting

 On 14 November 2019, a shooting occurred at the Amur College of Construction, Housing and Utilities in Blagoveshchensk, Amur Oblast, Russia.
-One student was killed and three others were injured, before the perpetrator committed suicide.
+One student was killed and three others were wounded, before the perpetrator committed suicide.

 Events

-According to one version, on 14 November 2019, at approximately 10:15 — 10:17 a.m. local time, student Daniil Zasorin arrived late to class, causing the teacher to ask him to leave the classroom.
+According to one version, on 14 November 2019, at approximately 10:15-10:17 a.m. local time, student Daniil Zasorin arrived late to class, causing the teacher to ask him to leave the classroom.
 He went out, however, after a while he returned, hiding the weapon under his outer clothing.
-The student started smoking in the corridor of the educational institution, and when he was reprimanded - took out a five-shot (4+1) shotgun IZh-81 and opened fire.
+The student started smoking in the corridor of the educational institution, and when he was reprimanded — took out a five-shot (4+1) shotgun IZh-81 and opened fire.
 Eyewitnesses to the incident rushed to the street, where at the time patrolled the area traffic policemen.
 Arriving at the scene of the shooting, the police saw a young man with a shotgun on the second floor.
 The latter fired several times in the direction of the law enforcers.
 The police returned fire, wounding the assailant in the thigh, as well as in the left and right shoulder.
-By blocking the gunman in one of the classrooms, students and faculty members were allowed to leave the college.
-Subsequently, the shooter killed himself.
+By blocking the shooter in one of the classrooms, students and faculty members were allowed to leave the college.
+Subsequently, the gunman shot himself.

 The preliminary cause of the events in the Department of Internal Affairs of Russia in the Amur region was a conflict between peers.

+Victims

+The deceased was identified as the killer's classmate, 19-year-old Alexei Golubnichy.